jrothwell/VersionedCodable/Sources/VersionedCodable/VersionedCodable.docc/GettingStarted.md

 }
 ```

-(Internally this uses your encoding function to encode a wrapper type, which encodes all the keys of your contained type followed by a `version` key.
-But you don't need to create this yourself.)
+Internally this uses your encoding function to encode a wrapper type, which encodes all the keys of your contained type followed by the `version` key.
+But you don't need to define this logic yourself.